Westport in Co. Mayo

 Westport, designated one of Bord Failte's Heritage Towns, is situated in the shadow of Croagh Patrick, overlooking Clew Bay.
-One of the few planned towns in the Country, Westport was designed in the 18th Century by James Wyatt.
+One of the few planned towns in the Country, Westport was designed in the 18th Century by William Leeson.
 It has become one of Ireland's established tourism centres, with many outstanding features, most notably the beautiful tree lined boulevard known as The Mall, running parallel to the Carrowbeg River.

 Westport House and its adjoining Adventure Park combine to create the most stunning combination of culture, fun and adventure for all the family.